-Spicy Tuna Onigiri are Japanese rice balls that are the perfect on-the-go treat or satisfying snack.
-Japanese sticky rice is stuffed with spicy Kewpie mayo tuna and wrapped in savory nori.
+Spicy Tuna Onigiri are Japanese rice balls featuring Japanese sticky rice stuffed with spicy Kewpie mayo tuna and wrapped in savory nori.
+These rice balls are the perfect on-the-go treat or satisfying snack.
 Check out our easy steps to assemble a batch in under an hour!

 What is Onigiri?